Close Menu

 Interleaving is a study technique that involves mixing up different types of problems or topics within a study session.
 The idea behind interleaving is that by switching between different types of problems or topics, you’re more likely to develop a deeper understanding of the material and be able to apply it in different contexts.
 This technique is particularly effective for material that requires problem-solving skills, such as math or science.

 To use interleaving, start by identifying the different types of problems or topics you need to study.
 Then, create a study session that mixes up these different types of problems or topics.
-For example, if you’re studying for a math test, you might start with a few algebra problems, then switch to geometry, then back to algebra, and so on.
+For example, if you’re studying for a math test, you might start with a few algebra problems, then switch to geometry, then back to algebra, and so on to improve your study.
 By mixing up the types of problems you’re working on, you’re more likely to develop a deeper understanding of the underlying concepts.

 Another way to use interleaving is to study related topics or subjects together.
-For example, if you’re studying for a history test, you might study the political, social, and economic factors that contributed to a particular event, rather than just focusing on the event itself.
+For example, if you’re studying for a history test, you might study the political, social, and economic factors that contributed to a particular event to improve your study and retain information.
 By studying related topics together, you’re more likely to see the connections between different pieces of information and develop a more comprehensive understanding of the material.

 5. Retrieval Practice